LakshmiRadhakrishnan09/AWS-Security-Specialist/SecurityIncidentResponse.md

 Identify and discuss the AWS account strategy and cloud identity strategy with your organization's cloud architects to understand what authentication and authorization methods are configured, for example:

 - Federation– A user assumes an IAM role in an AWS account from an IdentityProvider.
-- Cross-accountaccess– A user assumes an IAM role between multiple AWS accounts.
+- Cross-account access– A user assumes an IAM role between multiple AWS accounts.
 - Authentication– A user authenticates as an AWS IAMuser created with in a single AWSaccount.

 - IndirectAccess: appl team perform steps under guidance from security team